 If you want to make sure that your premiums have a higher yield, here are a few rules of thumb:

 Also be wary of any taxes that need to be paid after a sale.
-If you sell a covered call and the option expires, the gain is considered a short-term capital gain, which is currently taxed as ordinary income.
+Option income is typically considered a short-term capital gain, which is currently taxed as ordinary income.

 Final Thoughts

-Writing covered calls can be an excellent strategy for investors who want to make a profit off of stocks they already own (or want to own) with higher yielding and lower-risk results.
+Writing covered calls can be an excellent strategy for investors who want to use stocks they already own (or want to own) to generate consistent income.

 If you’re interested in stock selection or wanting to learn more about covered calls, be sure to check out our free courses on covered calls and stock options.
 Since 2002, we’ve taught thousands of investors how to write covered calls and implement the Snider Investment Method on their portfolio.